 Introduction

-I’ve had some cats on as much as I love them, I have to say the urine problem was sometimes quite a lot to handle.
+I’ve had some cats, and as much as I love them, I have to say the urine problem was sometimes quite a lot to handle.
 I had to get rid of quite a few pieces of furniture because once they got marked, they usually did it again after some time.

-Now concrete floors are something that we most likely won’t get rid of and I’m guessing that we don’t want to get rid of our pets.
+Now, concrete floors are something that we most likely won’t get rid of, and I’m guessing that we don’t want to get rid of our pets.
 So what do we do in this kind of situation?
+This article aims to explore various solutions to tackle the challenge of cat urine stains on concrete floors effectively.

 The chances of another cat urinating in the same space also increase if there is a cat urine smell that is sticking on the floor.
 It is therefore important that you remove cat urine and all its traces as soon as possible to stop this behavior.